breskos/gopher-learn/examples/README.md

 ![gopher-learn-logo](http://alexander.bre.sk/x/gopher-neural-small.png " The Gopher Neural logo ")

-(TODO(abresk): deprecated: this repository provides )
-This repository provides examples to gopher-neural.
-You can find the code here: https://github.com/breskos/gopher-learn

 ## Sonar

 Basic example that uses the engine of gopher-neural to train a small neural network with basic parameters.
 More information in sonar ReadMe file.
 Data from: https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar%2C+Mines+vs.+Rocks%29